OHDSI/Eunomia/README.md

 Introduction
 ============
-Eunomia is a standard dataset in the OMOP (Observational Medical Outcomes Partnership) Common Data Model (CDM) for testing and demonstration purposes.
-Eunomia is used for many of the exercises in [the Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/).
+Eunomia is a standard dataset manager for sample OMOP (Observational Medical Outcomes Partnership) Common Data Model (CDM) datasets.
+Eunomia facilitates access to sample datasets from the [EunomiaDatasets repository](https://github.com/ohdsi/EunomiaDatasets).
+Eunomia is used for testing and demonstration purposes, including many of the exercises in [the Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/).
 For functions that require schema name, use 'main'.

 Features
 ========
-- Provides a small simulated dataset in the CDM.
-- Also includes a subset of the Standardized Vocabularies.
+- Download selected sample datasets from [EunomiaDatasets repository](https://github.com/ohdsi/EunomiaDatasets), which includes a subset of the Standardized Vocabularies.
 - Interfaces with the DatabaseConnector and SqlRender packages.
 - No need to set up a database server.
-Eunomia runs in your R instance (using SQLite).
+Eunomia runs in your R instance (currently using SQLite).
+- (planned) supports for other databases

 Example
 =======